858 Main Eligibility

 Did you know for 858?

-- Distinguished Talent Visa 858 is a permanent resident visa
+- Global Talent Visa 858 is a permanent resident visa

 - A person nominator must an Australian citizen, an Australian permanent resident who is usually resident in Australia, an eligible New Zealand citizen, or an Australian organization